rohanpsingh/RapidPoseLabels/README.md

 $ python generate.py --sparse <path-to-sparse-model> --dense <path-to-dense-model> --meta <path-to-saved-meta-data-npz> --dataset <path-to-dataset-dir> --output <path-to-output-directory> --visualize
 ```
 That is it.
 This should be enough to generate keypoint labels for stacked-hourglass-training as described in [ObjectKeypointTrainer](https://github.com/rohanpsingh/ObjectKeypointTrainer), mask labels for training a pixel-wise segmentation and bounding-box labels for training a generic object detector.
 Other types of labels are possible too, please create Issue or Pull request :)

-### (Optional) To define a Grasp Point
-The GUI can be used to define a 4x4 affine transformation from the origin of the sparse model to a grasp point, as desirable.
-1. Launch the GUI (no need for ```--keypoint``` argument this time)
-2. Select "Define grasp point"
-3. Browse to the sparse model file.
-4. Load an image from the ```00``` scene, and click on 2 points.

-The first clicked point defines the position of grasp point and the second point decides the orientation.

-TODO: Currently, this works only if user defines grasp point in the "first scene".
-This is because the sparse object model is defined with respect to "first viewpoint" in "first scene".
-Ideally, the user should be able to load any scene's PLY and define the grasp point in an interactive 3D environment.

-TODO: Grasp point orientation is sometimes affected by noise in scene point cloud.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.